ayhanmetin/project-management-app/README.md

 # Project Management App

-This is a simple project management app built using React.
+This is a simple project management app built using React and styled with TailWind CSS.
 It allows you to add, delete, and select projects and tasks.

 ## Features